-At St. Andrews, I've participated in the outreach program GeoBus by visiting a local high school and running a program on the detection of Life on Mars and the burden of scientific proof.
-In developing this Mars activity, I hope to encourage students to see that extraordinary claims require extraordinary evidence and give them the tools to properly assess scientific claims they hear about in the media.
+At St. Andrews, I participated in the outreach program GeoBus by visiting a local high school and running a program on the detection of Life on Mars and the burden of scientific proof.
+In developing this Mars activity, I encouraged students to see that extraordinary claims require extraordinary evidence and give them the tools to properly assess scientific claims they hear about in the media.
 Also with GeoBus, I made this one minute video on the detection of biosignatures on other planets.

 I am the co-host with Dr. Sarah Ballard of a podcast called “Self-care with Drs.
 Sarah” where we discuss the importance of prioritizing caring for yourself so that you can bring your full engagement and be the most effective person you can be.
 Subsribe here on iTunes or listen on Sound Cloud.

 Toward this end I have written for Science in the News, a scientific outreach organization dedicated to presenting current scientific results to the public without jargon.
 The articles can be found here: Can Humans Play Red Rover; A Tale of Two Worlds; and Are We Alone?
 I also participated in Standing up for Science, a workshop at MIT for how to effectively communicate science with the media and the public, and the Ask for Evidence Boot Camp, a pre-launch campaign workshop to encourage everyone to ask for evidence behind claims in the media, advertising, and policy.